GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Graph-Oriented ORAM ( )

-Given a global configuration $k$, each data provider can independently construct the 2d-partitioned structure of their private graph $G_i$ following Algorithm~\ref{algo:local_process}.
-The method of determining $k$ is left in Section~\ref{subsec:global_int}.
-Each $P_i$ at first initializes $b^2$ edge blocks, denoted as $G_i.{\sf{Block}}$, using the global $V$ regardless of the vertices actually owned in the private vertex set $V_i$, where $b = \lceil\frac{|V|}{k}\rceil$ $P_i$ then traverses the edge list $E_i$, pushing the edge into the corresponding edge block $(s, d)$ if the edge $(v_s, v_d)$ satisfies that $\lceil \frac{v_s}{k} \rceil = s$ and $\lceil \frac{v_d}{k} \rceil = d$.
-Afterward, each edge block is sorted using the key $v_s||v_d$ (\ie concatenation of the source and destination vertices).
-A sorted order of each block is beneficial for some queries, \eg the 1-hop neighbors, as discussed in Section~\ref{sec:local_query}.
-To protect the graph structure, each edge block should be aligned before being sent to the computation servers.
-Otherwise, even if the edges are encrypted, the computation servers can tell which group of vertices has stronger or weaker connections from the block sizes.
-Therefore, each data provider pads dummy edges, \ie $(0,0)$, to align all blocks to the maximum block size $l_i$.
-Note that $l_i$ is the \emph{only} information exposed about $G_i$, and each provider can pad it with extra dummy edges.
+\tinypara{Step 1 - Each data provider locally partition the private graph. } Because the global $V$ is public, each data provider $P_i$ can locally split the private graph $G_i$ into the same $b^2$ blocks according to the public $k$.
+Each $P_i$ initializes $b^2$ blocks using the global $V$ regardless of the vertices actually owned in the private $V_i$. $P_i$ then traverses the edge list $E_i$, pushing each edge $(v_s, v_d)$ to block $(s, d)$, where $\lceil \frac{v_s}{k} \rceil = s$ and $\lceil \frac{v_d}{k} \rceil = d$, and sorting each block using the key $v_s||v_d$ (\ie concatenation of the source and destination vertices).\footnote{A sorted order is beneficial for some queries, as discussed in Section~\ref{sec:local_query}.}